dddiscovery/datapoints/_posts/2025-03-01-Melanie-Segado.md

         {
             id: "jft300m", name: "JFT-300M", size: 300000000, width: 300, color: "#1f77b4", children: ["mscoco"],
             descriptions: [
                 "JFT-300M is a massive dataset with 300 million images, used to train powerful AI models.
-Google’s proprietary dataset is used in training vision transformers (ViTs), which can then be fine-tuned for tasks like pose estimation."
+Google’s proprietary dataset is used in training vision transformers, which can then be fine-tuned for tasks like pose estimation."
             ]
         },
         {